nejuras/be-nerijus-juras-shipping-task/README.md

 - Code functions as specified in the Problem
 - Whether tests pass (`php bin/phpunit ./tests`)
 - Code readability and quality
-- System flexibility and extensibility
+- System flexibility and extensibility.